petebachant/CFT-wake-modeling-paper/README.md

-# Numerical modeling the wake of a vertical-axis cross-flow turbine
+# Modeling the near-wake of a vertical-axis cross-flow turbine with 2-D and 3-D RANS

 A paper evaluating various techniques for modeling CFT wakes.